docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 So what does that have to do with verifiable credentials?
 Every VCDM credential is an RDF claim graph.
 Computers can reason about them, deriving new conclusions that weren't explicitly stated by the issuer.

-The dock javascript SDK exposes utilities for primitive deductive reasoning over verified credentials.
+The Dock SDK exposes utilities for primitive deductive reasoning over verified credentials.
 The Verifier has a choice to perform deduction themself (expensive), or offload that responsibility to the Presenter of the credential[s] by accepting deductive proofs of composite claims.

 In RDF, if graph A is true and graph B is true, then the [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of those graphs, is also true `A∧B->A∪B` [^1].
 Using this property we can combine multiple credentials and reason over their union.